Outdoor Fun

 Pace Park Salada.
 Texas Swimming Holes.

-W. A. Pace Park in Salado offers a cool and shallow water for splashing.
+W. A. Pace Park in Salado offers cool and shallow water for splashing.
 Photo Credit: Catherine Parker

 Salado